How to do a check

 Make and keep copies of the documents and record the date you made the check.

-You can get an unlimited fine or be sent to prison for renting your property to someone who isn’t allowed to stay in England.
+You can get an unlimited fine or be sent to prison for renting your property to someone who is not allowed to stay in England.

 Check if the property is used as the tenant’s main home